dvitanov/lorevc/docs/deciding-to-fundraise/why-you-need-a-strategy.md

 Second, if you ever raise any private capital, you most likely will need to continue to raise capital for the rest of the company’s lifetime.
 That is because once you raise outside funding, you will naturally deploy it, typically by hiring a larger team, thus increasing your burn.
 An unfortunate characteristic of reality is that in most cases revenue catches up with expenses slower than ideal.
 Not to mention that if you find strong product-market fit, you should aggressively keep investing in growth, which can mean losing money for awhile.
 One way or another, that means burning cash.
 And that’s why you will need to raise again and again.

-That is not a negative per se - indeed, venture capital allows you to put the company on a different trajectory, which is a tremendous opportunity to build an outsized company in a short amount of time.
+That is not a negative per se - indeed, venture capital allows you to put the company on a different trajectory, which is a tremendous opportunity to build an outsized venture in a short amount of time.
 However, it is a delicate game to play and not having a company or fundraising strategy is one of the easier ways to lose or end up in a tough spot.

 That’s why I advocate building a thoughtful company and fundraising strategy centered around milestones - including boosting the company’s trajectory with risk capital.
 The next chapter deals with how to think about creating such a strategy.